ThinkInvis/RoR2-TinkersSatchel/ContentSummary.md

 				<b>Stamina Bar</b><br>
 				<details>
 					<summary>Perform up to 3 dodge rolls. <small>[Cooldown: 10 s]</small></summary>
-					<small>Perform a horizontal dodge, gaining a burst of speed of 45 m/s and becoming invulnerable for 0.5 second(s).
+					<small>Perform a horizontal dodge, gaining a burst of speed of 70 m/s while grounded or 45 m/s in air and becoming invulnerable for 0.5 second(s).
 This equipment holds 3 times as many charges.</small>
 				</details>
 			</td>
 			<td></td>